megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-resources-quota.md

         toF("kubernetes-resources-quota:///?kubernetesClient=#kubernetesClient&operation=listResourcesQuota").
         to("mock:result");

-This operation returns a List of Resource Quotas from your cluster
+This operation returns a list of resource quotas from your cluster

--   listResourcesQuotaByLabels: this operation lists the Resource Quotas by labels on a kubernetes cluster
+-   `listResourcesQuotaByLabels`: this operation lists the resource quotas by labels on a kubernetes cluster

 <!-- -->